Fujifilm X-E3 Comparison Review

 What is the life expectancy of the shutter in the Fujifilm X-E3?

 Fujifilm does not publish a shutter rating for the X-E3.
 Yet, shutters in comparable cameras from other manufacturers are said to be good for at least 100 000 actuations.
 It should be noted, though, that this number represents a Mean Time before Failure.
 The shutter might fail earlier, or it might last longer.
 Anyway, in order to exhaust an expected shutter life of 100 000 shots over, say, three years, one would have to take about 100 pictures each and every day.

 Fujifilm embeds the number of shutter actuations in image metadata.
-You can check the number of shots that your X-E3 has taken up to now by uploading a recent image to the online shutter count app.
+You can check the number of shots that your X-E3 has taken up to now by uploading a recent image to the free online shutter count finder app.

 Is completely silent shooting possible with the Fujifilm X-E3?

 The camera has an electronic shutter option, so that it is indeed feasible to capture images without any shutter noise.

 Do I need to purchase an external camera trigger to shoot time-lapse sequences?

 No, the Fujifilm X-E3 has an intervalometer built-in, so that low frequency shooting (for example, flower blooming, sunset, moon rise) can be undertaken without the need to purchase a separate external intervalometer and related software.